Maxon Computer GmbH

-Maxon Computer GmbH is a German software company that produces software solutions for content creators.
+Maxon Computer GmbH is a German software company that produces software for content creators.
 The company’s product lines include the 3D software Cinema 4D, the Red Giant tools for editing, motion design and filmmaking, Redshift renderer and the digital sculpting and painting software ZBrush as well as the mobile sculpting app Forger.
 The company’s cross-platform benchmarking application Cinebench is used by developers, reviewers and users to evaluate hardware performance.

 History

 Maxon was founded in 1985 by three college students, Harald Egel, Uwe Bärtels and Harald Schneider.
 They had purchased their first computer, an Atari ST, and agreed to write a book about the basic programming language that ran on the ATARI ST, the GFA-BASIC Buch.

 The first issue of ST-Computer was released in January 1986.

 In 1991, after two years of development, the first version of Cinema 4D was launched in December 1993.
 This was followed in May 1994 with an upgrade to Cinema 4D V1.5, with improvements in rendering quality.
 Cinema 4D became Maxon Computer's flagship product.